MicrosoftDocs/win32/desktop-src/DxTechArts/games-for-windows-technical-requirements-1-1-0006.md

 Both 32-bit and 64-bit native versions of all kernel-mode drivers are needed per requirement 2.2.

-More information about Microsoft driver signing programs can be found at the [Windows Hardware Developer portal](https://www.microsoft.com/whdc/winlogo/hwrequirements.mspx).
+More information about Microsoft driver signing programs can be found at the [Windows Hardware Dev Center](https://developer.microsoft.com/windows/hardware/).

 </dd> </dl>